 Cleveland Hearing & Speech Center (CHSC) has a long and remarkable history of helping individuals with communication challenges become independent members of the Greater Cleveland Community.
 Founded in 1921 by Helen Newell Garfield, daughter-in-law of President James Garfield, who lost her hearing as a young woman, CHSC started with the simple mission of providing lip-reading classes for adults who are deaf or hard of hearing.

 We are the nation's oldest hearing and speech center and Northeast Ohio's only nonprofit organization dedicated solely to serving those with special communication needs.
-CHSC consistently serves thousands of children and adults each year through the following programs and services: Hearing, Community Center for the Deaf and Hard of Hearing, and Speech-Language and Learning.
+CHSC consistently serves thousands of children and adults each year through the following programs and services: Hearing, Speech-Language and Learning, Language Interpreting, and the Community Center for the Deaf and Hard of Hearing.
 The Center also oversees the management of the Early Intervention Program.

 A staff of more than 50 professionals — audiologists, sign language interpreters, speech-language pathologists, outreach specialists, and administrative staff — are employed at the Center's locations in University Circle, Lyndhurst, Westlake, and Broadview Heights.

 Cleveland Hearing & Speech Center also has a 70+ year affiliation with Case Western Reserve University's Department of Psychological Sciences.